omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - don't plan on doing anything to address this

 ## Functionality to add:
+- fix add workotu to peopls pages to be in middle of screen
 - need to change help text on repeat frequency etc. to make it more clear when scheduling workouts
   - will repeat XX number of days + the day you already have selected (starting on a monday plus repeating 5 days will repeat saturday)
 - move text on bottom of create_workout.html page to center